 Collection days vary according to area, details of which can be obtained from the Douzaine Room. (see Refuse Days and Routes page)

-The cost of collection and disposal is charged to parish ratepayers through the refuse rate.
+The cost of collection is charged to parish ratepayers through the refuse rate.
 How much this is and what influences it is approved as part of the overall budget, at the Parish Meeting. (see forthcoming dates under Douzaine)